hwdsl2/setup-ipsec-vpn/docs/clients.md

 **Docker users:** Run `docker restart ipsec-vpn-server`.

 Then reboot your VPN client device, and retry the connection.
 If still unable to connect, try removing and recreating the VPN connection.
-Make sure that the VPN credentials are entered correctly.
+Make sure that the VPN server address and VPN credentials are entered correctly.

+For servers with an external firewall (e.g. [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html)/[GCE](https://cloud.google.com/vpc/docs/firewalls)), open UDP ports 500 and 4500 for the VPN.

 Check the Libreswan (IPsec) and xl2tpd logs for errors: